vladilyushchenko/fbc-bot/README.md

 You can read more about it at https://hevodata.com/learn/telegram-webhooks/#i2

-You can get current state of bot via following link:
+You can get current state of bot via the following link:

     https://api.telegram.org/{bot_token}/getWebhookInfo